top of page

 Interesting Facts About Psychologist Careers

 A few psychologist fun facts emerge here.
-For instance, psychologists are trained across a dizzying range of specialties—clinical, counseling, industrial-organizational, forensic, educational, neuropsychological.
+For instance, psychologists are trained across a dizzying range of specialties—clinical, counseling, industrial organizational psychologists, forensic, educational, neuropsychological.
+As an example, industrial organizational psychologists focus on workplace dynamics and organizational behavior, while clinical psychologists may work with individuals experiencing mental health disorders.
 Some study human performance in astronauts, while others focus on toddlers learning to share crayons.
 There are psychologists designing military resilience programs, and others quietly analyzing the effects of solitude on monks.

 One of the stranger facts psychology teaches us is that even within our own ranks, we disagree on what constitutes “evidence.”
-The cognitive psychologist scoffs at the analyst’s dream work; the analyst smiles tolerantly at the behaviorist’s bar graphs.
+The cognitive psychologist scoffs at the analyst’s dream work; cognitive psychologists, for example, focus on cognition and the mental processes underlying perception, reasoning, and learning.
+The analyst smiles tolerantly at the behaviorist’s bar graphs.
 The profession, for all its talk of empiricism, thrives on creative tension.

 Psychologist Fun Facts That Might Surprise You